ELFAZ19/note-app/README.md

-# Theme Toggle with Persistence

-This project demonstrates how to implement a light/dark theme toggle that persists across page reloads using JavaScript, CSS, and `localStorage`.
-The theme toggle updates the page's appearance based on the user's preference and remembers it even after refreshing the page.
+# 📒Note App
 --
+This is a simple Note App built using HTML, CSS, and JavaScript.
+The app allows users to create, edit, and delete notes, with the added feature of theme switching (light/dark mode) and persistence across page reloads using `localStorage`.
+It’s a great project for understanding the basics of web development, local storage, and theme management.
+--
 ## Features

+- 📝 **Create, Edit, and Delete Notes**
-- 🌙 Light/Dark Mode toggle
+- 🌙 **Light/Dark Mode Toggle** with persistence
-- 💾 Theme preference saved using `localStorage` for persistence
+- 💾 **Notes and Theme Persistence** using `localStorage`
-- ✨ Flash of correct theme is prevented on load
-- 🖥️ Clean and simple UI
---
+- 🔍 **Search functionality** to filter through notes
+- ✨ **Responsive Design** for mobile and desktop view
+- 🔒 **Private Notes** stored only in the user's browser --
 ## Demo

-You can view the demo of this project by opening the `index.html` file in your browser.
+You can view the live demo of the project by opening the `index.html` file in your browser.

 or by using this link [preview](https://elfaz19.github.io/note-app/) --